Professional musician since 1991, Al-Maranca is a bass and saz player, singer, multi-instrumentalist, songwriter, producer.

 Al-Maranca has worked with many international names:

-producer Ken Nelson (Coldplay, Badly Drawn Boy, Paolo Nutini) folk singer Polly Paulusma (One Little Indian Records), rumenian star Damien Draghici, Alex Pascal (BBC), Zoe Rahman (Mobo 2012) and many other artists and musicians of all kinds and race.
+producer Ken Nelson (Coldplay, Badly Drawn Boy, Paolo Nutini) folk singer Polly Paulusma (One Little Indian Records), rumenian popstar Damien Draghici, Alex Pascal (BBC), Zoe Rahman (Mobo 2012), Davide Mantovani and many other artists and musicians of all kinds and race.

-In 2004 he formed the band Round Coloured Note and after four years he released the debut album “From Poison to Medicine”.
-The original band is reforming and in preparation of a new album and a tour for 2013.
+In 2004 he formed the band Round Coloured Note and after four years he produced and released the debut album “From Poison to Medicine”.
+The original band is now reformed and in preparation of a new album to be released in 2014.

-Al-Maranca`s research is about the mediterranean cultural identity from Morocco to Turkey, mixed with all the music influences he got through living in the London HUB , shaping his rather original fusion of Med, Middle East and West african music, funk, blues, rock, dub and more.
+Al-Maranca`s musical research is about the Mediterranean cultural identity, from Morocco to Turkey, mixed with all the music influences he got through living many years in London, shaping his rather original fusion of Med, Middle East and West african music, funk, blues, rock, dub and more.